Reporting fraud or scams

 Any text message which asks you to update your banking details or log on to your account will be fake.
 The text message may even appear in a thread of previous genuine messages from Santander, such as previously sent OTP numbers.
 This is easily faked and isn't proof that it's from us.

 A genuine bank (or organisation) will never contact you out of the blue to ask for your PIN, full password or OTP number.
-If a text message or call asks you to do this, it will be a case of fraud.
+If a text message or call asks you to do this, it will be fraud.

 Spotting a suspicious email